ofiwg/libfabric/man/fi_psm2.7.md

   The default setting is 2.

-*FI_PSM2_LAZY_CONN*
-: Control when connections are established between PSM2 endpoints that OFI endpoints are built on top of.
-When set to 0, connections are established when addresses are inserted into the address vector.
-This is the eager connection mode.
-When set to 1, connections are established when addresses are used the first time in communication.
-This is the lazy connection mode.

-  Lazy connection mode may reduce the start-up time on large systems at the expense of slightly higher data path overhead.
-For applications that use multiple endpoints, lazy connection mode can be especially helpful with the potential of greatly reduce the time to set up address vectors and to close endpoints.

-  The default setting is 0.

 *FI_PSM2_DISCONNECT*
 : The provider has a mechanism to automatically send disconnection notifications to all connected peers before the local endpoint is closed.
 As the response,